Silicon-7/challenges/search_challenge.md

-# Search Challenge
+# File Search Challenge

-Write a program in Ruby that emulates a database.
+Write a program in Ruby that emulates the use of a database.
 However, you will not be using a database.
 You will be given [file.txt](file.txt) and you will need to search this file much as you would search a database.

 ## Goal

-Your program should be able to answer the following questions (and many more):
+In the terminal, your program should be able to answer the following questions (and more):

 Can Bob Jones see the file named 'actual_notes.txt'?

 What are the IDs of the investors who can see the file named 'super_secret_meeting_notes_jan.pdf'?

 ## Guidelines

+Use the terminal to display prompts and information.

+Use a file named runner.rb to start your Ruby program in the terminal.

 Do not use a DB or an ORM.